Update for the rolling changes coming MAR-023

 [Dominix Navy Issue, Combat Roller] Reinforced Bulkheads II Reinforced Bulkheads II Reinforced Bulkheads II Reinforced Bulkheads II Reinforced Bulkheads II Reinforced Bulkheads II Damage Control II 500MN Quad LiF Restrained Microwarpdrive 100MN Afterburner II Warp Scrambler II Stasis Webifier II Heavy Stasis Grappler II Medium Capacitor Booster II, Navy Cap Booster 800 Neutron Blaster Cannon II Neutron Blaster Cannon II Neutron Blaster Cannon II Neutron Blaster Cannon II Neutron Blaster Cannon II Neutron Blaster Cannon II Large Transverse Bulkhead II Large Transverse Bulkhead II Large Higgs Anchor I Acolyte II x5 Caldari Navy Wasp x5 Hammerhead II x5 Ogre II x5 Vespa EC-600 x5 Warrior II x5 Null L x2000 Void L x2000 Navy Cap Booster 800 x8 Caldari Navy Antimatter Charge L x1000 Sisters Core Scanner Probe x16 Mobile Depot x1 Agency 'Pyrolancea' DB5 Dose II x1 Standard Drop Booster x1 Core Probe Launcher I x1

 The idea seems to be common that you put some kind of combination of tank and speed modules on your Roller, making them be able to “coast” to the wormhole while tanking the incoming DPS.
 There seem to be a lot of different ways that people do this.
 Some people tank their Tempests / Machariels and give up some speed, while other people fit speed mods on their slow Megathrons.
+This strategy absolutely falls appart when the enemy starts bumping (fairly common) or booshing (not that common).
+Personally I would never run a ship with this requirement set, but if you really think it is a good idea, then here is the meta way to do it.

 I thought the only real way to evaluate ships is to look at different Scram + Webs scenarios and calculate the time that it takes to get to the wormhole so that we can calculate the maximum DPS that can come in.
 I decided to make a spreadsheet (you can find all the fits above in there).
 Since distance dependent on time has an exponential and a proportional factor (formula from an archived Eve Wiki page, integrate with respect to t from 0 to t to get the distance) and I didn’t want to deal with Riemann-Zeta functions for this, I decided to do an approximate VLOOKUP() in the spreadsheet, I then use the same mean and standard deviation in jump ranges that I used earlier to determine a weighted average.